sudormdir/Frencoin-Mobile-Wallet/README.md

 - Clipboard is automatically cleared 60 seconds after copying sensitive data (addresses, transaction IDs).
 - Menu flow allows password changes, fee preference tweaks, and seed review (password-gated) at any time.
 - Ships with prebuilt `libsecp256k1.so` for the supported ABIs so signatures are handled by hardened native code.
+- Screenshots are disabled to prevent remote viewing of seed phrase.

 ### Quality-of-life polish
 - Status line shows Electrum connectivity (server, sync state, errors) so you immediately know if something is wrong.